Passy, Haute-Savoie

 Passy ([pasi]) is a commune in the Haute-Savoie department in the Auvergne-Rhône-Alpes region in south-eastern France.
 It is part of the urban area of Sallanches.

-Located there is the Sancellemoz sanatorium, where Professor Marie Curie died.
+Located there is the Sancellemoz sanatorium, where Professor Marie Skłodowska-Curie died in 1934.

 Lac Vert is located in the commune.
 The commune has a railway station, Chedde, on the Saint-Gervais–Vallorcine line.